crodrigoquero/C4Imaging/README.md

 Each WorkFlow node is nothing more and nothing less than a Windows 10 service (or a Linux Daemon).
 Visual Studio 2019 offers a project template to create these services in DotNet Core 3.x (worker service template).

-### System Components
+### System Components Summary

+- __WorkFlow__: A data structure / entity (Json) that hold a collection of workflow nodes and other related properties, which lives into the WorkFlow API domain, and is managed by it.
+- __WorkFlow Node__: Windows Service with a particular structure or behavior.
+It is the main component of the Workflow.
+- __WorkFlow Watcher__: Monitors the all the WorkFlow nodes and sends status messages to a message broker queue.
+- __WorkFlow Manager__: Installs, starts, stops, remove and organises WorkFlow Nodes.
+- __WorkFlow API__: API Rest that allow applications to use a given workflow.
+Each WorkFlow API is associated with one and just one WorkFlow.
-- WorkFlow:
+- __WorkFlow Task PlugIn__:
-- WorkFlow Node:
-- WorkFlow Controller/Observer:
-- WorkFlow Manager:
-- WorkFlow API:

 ### Basic Operation